 The best books on financial literacy and management

 Author: Brian Tracy

-This book, which is always desirable to have on hand to periodically re-read and update in your memory, contain mechanisms for analysis, relevant techniques for investing, and methodologies about the science of money.
-Attempts to comprehend this science and apply it in practice is the key to financial well-being in the future.
+This book, which is always desirable to have on hand to periodically re-read and update in your memory, contains mechanisms for analysis, relevant techniques for investing, and methodologies about the science of money.

 Book: The Wave Principle of Human Social Behavior and the New Science of Socionomics